samlimbu/polls-app/README.md

 or you can register yourself

 # Features
-Token Based Authentication, flash based messages feedback
+Token Based Authentication,
+flash based messages feedback, only registered users can add poll

 # Technologies
 Angular,